 To start, hang your dog potty bells on the doorknob of the door most utilized in taking your pet outside.
 The bell can also be hung or mounted next to the doorframe.

 We have spoken with some families that have an electric doggy doorbell.
-It is also a good option for dogs that do not develop a liking to the “jingly” sound of bells.
+It is also a good option for dogs that do not develop a liking for the “jingly” sound of bells.
 But regardless of what you’re using, the bell should be placed at paw or nose level so your four-legged pal can easily reach it.

 Now, showing your dog that you have treats in hand, beckon him or her over and resume training as follows: